Oksibil: Infrastructure

 Small solar panel for government building in Oksibil.

 There are four elementary schools, two junior high schools, and two senior high schools in the district as of 2018.
 Healthcare infrastructure in the district consisted of one hospital, two puskesmas, and one healthcare center.
 There's one mosque, eight protestant churches, and two Catholic churches in the district as of 2018.
 A hydroelectric plant and a solar panel plant was built in 2012 to serve electricity needs in the town.
 It is the highest-located solar farm in the world, located between 3,000 meters above sea level.
 The town also has one university, Okmin University, which is private.

 Total roads inside the district is 139 kilometers, out of which 31.86 have not yet been paved with asphalt.
 The district is served by Oksibil Airport.
 The district is connected to main cities in Papua such as Merauke and Wamena through Trans-Papua Highway.
 However, the roads weren't fully paved and only partially finished due to frequent disturbance by armed groups under Free Papua Movement.
 The construction was halted in 2020 after a construction truck was shot by an armed group.

 Geography

 The entire district has an area of 248 square kilometers.
 The district is located within average height of 1,411 meters above the sea but also includes places as high as 3,000 meters above sea level.

 Climate

-Oksibil has a very wet Tropical rainforest climate (Af).
-Average annual temperature is 20.6 °C and its rainfall is 5385 mm.
+Oksibil has a very wet although relatively mild tropical rainforest climate (Köppen Af).
+Average annual temperature is 20.6 °C and annual rainfall totals 5385 mm.